vx5/stormrouter/README.md

 #### Acknowledgments

-I obtained permission from the course professor to share the project publicly
+I obtained written permission from the course instructor to share the project publicly.
+Please let me know if there are any issues or questions!

 #### Jake Polatty